An Association of Commercial Vegetable, Potato and Berry Growers

 PVGA Young Grower Award

-The winner of the first PVGA Young Grower Award is Brandon Christner of Dawson in Fayette County.
+The winners of this year’s PVGA Young Grower Awards are Nick Lubecki of Pittsburgh in Allegheny County and Wesley Nell of Abbottstown in Adams County.
 This award is designed to recognize outstanding young growers in the vegetable, potato or berry industries.
+The winners were recognized at the PVGA Annual Meeting in Hershey.